Skip to main content

 4.3.8 Cooking

 Selwyn is not a self-catering College and the facilities on each staircase are intended for the preparation of light snacks only.
 Each gyp room (or mini kitchen) has a sink, microwave oven, kettle, toaster, hob and fridge.
 Some hobs and electrical sockets in gyp rooms have 5-minute timers as a fire prevention measure.
 For safety reasons, no cooking or heating appliances other than kettles may be used in your room, and deep-frying in not permitted in gyps.
-Small appliances may be used in gyp rooms at the user’s own risk, provided they meet applicable standards.
+Small appliances may be used in gyp rooms at the user’s own risk, provided they meet applicable standards and can be stored in the user's cupboard.

 4.3.9 Electrical Safety and Fittings